Prevenient grace: Objections

-Some Calvinists (and others) derisively refer to the Wesleyan concept of prevenient grace as "universal enablement."
-They characterize the Wesleyan view as teaching that God has restored to every individual the ability to seek after God and choose salvation and as not being justified by the Bible.
+Some refer to the Arminian concept of prevenient grace as "universal enablement."
+They characterize the Arminian view as teaching that God has restored to every individual the ability to seek after God and choose salvation.

+Nevertheless, Arminians consider that prevenient grace is rather individually directed than universally directed.
+They consider it is the enabling influence of the Holy Spirit on a human person in a "relational dynamic—a back-and-forth, influence-and-response, relational movement.
+Like other interpersonal forms of communication and influence, it is something that can come and go".

-They argue that because this grace is supposedly given to all alike, the determining factor in salvation becomes the will of man.
-They see this dependence on the will and choice of the individual as a good work required for salvation and thus an implicit rejection of salvation by grace alone.
+Calvinists argue that because this grace is supposedly given to all alike, the determining factor in salvation becomes the will of man.
+They see this libertarian will and choice of the individual as a good work required for salvation and thus an implicit rejection of salvation by grace alone.

-Wesleyans object that, according to their view, both the initiation and the activation of salvation is by grace alone; first through prevenient grace, then through justifying grace.
-Secondarily, concerning the determining factor in salvation, they remark that Calvinism teaches the compatibility of divine determinism and moral responsibility.
-In this Calvinist perspective, man is responsible for his choice when he acts voluntarily, even if his will is determined by God.
+Arminians object that, according to their view, salvation is by grace alone.
+This is because the provision of salvation including its initiation, activation and obtaining is by grace alone.
+It is respectively the result of prevenient grace, justifying grace and regenerating grace.

+Besides, they remark that Calvinism teaches the compatibility of divine determinism and moral responsibility.
+Man is responsible for his choice when he acts voluntarily, even if his will is determined by God.
 Thus, as man comes to faith voluntarily, it follows that man is morally responsible for his faith.
-Then, it seems that if Calvinists want to remain consistent with their own thesis, they cannot affirm that the moral responsibility of the choice of faith makes this choice a good work.
+Consequently, the choice of salvation through faith is a good work.
+So, for Calvinists to remain consistent, they can not claim that the praiseworthiness of the choice of salvation (whether libertarian or semicompatibilist) is a rejection of salvation by grace alone.
+Furthermore, Arminians reject the idea that the libertarian choice to accept the provision of salvation is participation in the work of salvation.